Beaworthy Lease Extension - Free Consultation

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Subsequent to unsuccessful correspondence with the landlord of her ground floor flat in Beaworthy, Rebecca commenced the lease extension process as the 80 year mark was rapidly approaching.
-The lease extension was concluded in August 2010.
+Subsequent to protracted negotiations with the landlord of her ground floor flat in Beaworthy, Jasmine initiated the lease extension process just as the lease was approaching the critical eighty-year deadline.
+The legal work was finalised in October 2008.
 The landlord’s fees were kept to an absolute minimum.

 Beaworthy case: